csc-training/hip-programming/docs/07-multi-gpu.md

 <div class=column>
 **MPI: Processes**

-- Independent execution units
+- independent execution units
 - MPI launches N processes at application startup
-- Works over multiple nodes
+- works over multiple nodes
-- Data exchange via messages
+- data exchange via messages
 </div>
 <div class=column>

 **OpenMP: Threads**

-- Threads share memory space
+- threads share memory space
-- Threads are created and destroyed  (parallel regions)
+- threads are created and destroyed  (parallel regions)
-- Limited to a single node
+- limited to a single node
-- Directive based
+- directive based

 </div>

 # GPU Context

-* A context is established implicitly on the current device when the first HIP function requiring an active context is evaluated
+* a context is established implicitly on the current device when the first HIP function requiring an active context is evaluated
-* Several processes can create contexts for a single device
+* several processes can create contexts for a single device
-    * The device resources are allocated per context
+    * the device resources are allocated per context
-* By default, one context per device per process in HIP
+* by default, one context per device per process in HIP
-    * (CPU) Threads of the same process share the primary context (for each device)
+    * (CPU) threads of the same process share the primary context (for each device)
 * HIP supports explicit context management

 ::: notes